Pocket-lint has already detailed the best media streaming services available in the UK, and now we've done the same for the US.

 In a nutshell: Netflix offers a wide selection of films and television shows, with several benchmark series being exclusive to the platform or even made and funded by Netflix, such as House of Cards, Arrested Development, and Hemlock Grove.
 In terms of other series and films, Netflix offers mostly back-catalogue stuff, although the occasional partnership deal will throw up a modern movie.
 The Hobbit: An Unexpected Journey, for instance, released on Netflix before other streaming competitors

 For: The user interface of Netflix is standardised, offering a similar experience on most platforms.
-Each account also allows multiple people to set up different profiles, meaning you can store favourite series and films for future viewing, and get personalised recommendations for each member of your family individually.
+Each account also allows multiple people to set up different profiles, meaning you can store favourite series and films for future viewing, and get personalised recommendations for each family member.

 There's also a kid section on the homescreen with films and programming suitable for children.
 And many of the films and television episodes on Netflix are presented in Super HD 1080p with 5.1 surround sound.
 One thing that's also coming is 4K video, but that's in its very early days and will be limited to compatible UHD television s from Samsung, Sony, and LG with a 15Mbps broadband connection.

 Conclusion: Netflix is a great service for those who like to watch television series in a binge-viewing fashion.
 There is a great selection of shows, and the home-grown Netflix programming exclusives are excellent - Emmy award-winning in fact.
 It is also reasonably priced.
-That said, if you are looking for a subscription service to sate an appetite for blockbuster films, you might want to read on.
+That said, if you are looking for a subscription service to sate an appetite for blockbuster films, read on.

 Amazon Prime Instant Video